cocos/cocos-docs/en/animation/edit-animation-clip.md

 # Editing Animation Clips

-Once you have attached an animation clip on the animation component of a node, click **Enter animation editing mode** or use the shortcut <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>E</kbd> to enter animation editing mode and add keyframe data to the animation clip to animate the node.
-Please [get familiar with the **Animation** panel](animation-editor.md) before editing animation clips.
+Once an Animation Clip is attached on to an Animation Component of a node, click **Enter animation editing mode** or use the shortcut <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>E</kbd> to enter Animation Editing Mode and add keyframe data to the Animation Clip to animate the node.
+Please refer to the [Animation panel](animation-editor.md) documentation before editing animation clips.

-An animation clip may contain multiple nodes (nodes and their children), and multiple animation properties can be attached on each node.
-By moving, rotating or scaling the nodes, keyframes are added to the animation property corresponding to the currently selected node.
-All the keyframes added to the animation property are displayed in the corresponding animation property track as a list pattern of linear trajectories, which we can call animation curves.
+An Animation Clip may contain multiple nodes (nodes and their children), and multiple animation properties can be attached to each node.
+By moving, rotating, or scaling the nodes, keyframes are added to the animation property corresponding to the currently selected node.
+All the keyframes added to the animation property are displayed in the corresponding animation property track as a list pattern of linear trajectories, which are called animation curves.

-## Creating animation curve
+## Creating an Animation Curve

-Before adding keyframes, we need to know about the animation properties.
-The animation properties include the node's own `position`, `rotation`, `scale` and other properties, and also include the custom properties in the component `Component`.
+Before adding keyframes, it is necessary to know about animation properties.
+The animation properties include the node's own `position`, `rotation`, `scale`, and other properties, and also include the custom properties in the component `Component`.
 The properties included in the component are preceded by the name of the component, e.g. `cc.Sprite.spriteFrame`.

 Click the **+** button in the upper-right corner of the **Property List** area to add animation properties as needed, depending on the node type.
 Added animation properties are grayed out and cannot be added repeatedly.